Graduate Management Admission Test

 What is GMAT (Graduate Management Admission Test)?

-The Graduate Management Aptitude Test or GMAT is a valid and reliable predictor of your academic performance in today’s graduate management classrooms.
+The Graduate Management Admission Test or GMAT practice test is a valid and reliable predictor of your academic performance in today’s graduate management classrooms.
 GMAT is a computerized test in English and Mathematics to check skills and aptitude of candidates seeking admission in business schools of English speaking countries.
 GMAT is administered and conducted by the Graduate Management Admission Council (GMAC).
 Leading business schools and management education programs worldwide recognize the GMAT as the most effective predictor of success.
 Simply, that means that the better you do on the GMAT the better you should do in the classrooms.
 This validity and reliability is important to schools when making admissions decisions.

 The GMAT exam consists of four sections—Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
 You have three and a half hours in which to take the exam, but you should plan for a total time of approximately four hours to include optional breaks.